DenilssonMontoya/graphql-example/README.md

 ## Testing

-This project uses H2 database that serves as source for the Person object that will be exposed using Graphql to include aditional information to query modify resources/data.sql file and include new INSERT statements .
+This project uses a H2 database that serves as a source for the Person object that will be exposed using Graphql, to include additional information to query you need to modify resources/data.sql file and include new INSERT statements.

-Using a GraphQL client like Postman we will be able to query our API.
+By using a GraphQL client like Postman we will be able to query our API.
 GraphQl server endpoint will be available at http://localhost:8080/graphql .

 Query examples: